-The MAAC has garnered a reputation as one of the most tightly-contested and ever-changing year-to-year in college lacrosse, and in recent years that reputation has become more and more true.
-The conference hasn’t seen a repeat champion since Providence in 2007 and 2008, seeing a different champion crowned every year since then.
+The MAAC has garnered a reputation as one of the most tightly-contested and ever-changing conferences year-to-year in college lacrosse, and in recent years that reputation has become more and more true.
+The conference hasn’t seen a repeat champion since Providence in 2007 and 2008.
 Moreover, outside of Quinnipiac and Marist in 2015 and 2016, no two programs have faced each other in back-to-back title games.
 Marist is also one of two programs, along with Siena to make at least three consecutive title games in conference history.

 Additionally, the conference has seen the fourth-seeded team take home the title twice in the past decade with Detroit Mercy winning it all in 2013 and Canisius taking the crown in 2018.

 That 2018 run for the Griffins, which ended in a home loss to Robert Morris in the NCAA Tournament play-in game, kicked off the Mark Miyashita at Canisius.
 The Griffins followed up that season with an 8-8 (4-3) 2019 campaign that ended with a loss to Marist in the MAAC semifinals.
 They then hit a bump during 2020, going 0-5 and losing by an average margin of nine goals before the season was cancelled in mid-March.